 Maybe you have difficulty maintaining relationships due to angry outbursts you can’t control.
 Perhaps you haven’t been able to go to work for the past few days because you can’t get out of bed.
 You might be having intrusive, anxious thoughts that are preventing you from feeling safe anywhere you go.
 You know these symptoms are a problem, but you don’t know their source, and they point in the direction of several different potential psychological disorders.
 The underlying cause of problems isn’t always clear.
-For example, if a child is having trouble in school, does he or she have a reading problem such as dyslexia?
-An attention problem such as attention-deficit hyperactivity disorder (ADHD)?
+For example, if a child is having trouble in school, do they have a reading difference such as dyslexia?
+An attention issue such as attention-deficit hyperactivity disorder (ADHD)?
 Difficulty with impulse control?
 Psychological tests and assessments allow a psychologist to understand the nature of the problem, and to figure out the best way to go about addressing it.
-Psychological testing is designed to help you, connect with us today.
+Psychological testing is designed to help you and your care team put together the best treatment plan as possible.

 Tests and Assessments: